 Fire Mountain would have been accessed by a new path between Pirates of the Caribbean and Jungle Cruise, leading to Whitmore Enterprises base camp on the edge of the Walt Disney World Railroad.

-The story of the ride would have been set two years after the film ended, in 1916.
+The story of the ride was set in 1916, two years after the film ended.
 Riders would have hopped into Whitmore’s newly developed vehicles for an exciting expedition.
 The journey would have had a few mishaps along the way and the ride was going to take a detour through the lava-filled caverns of Fire Mountain.

 At the time, this ride’s design was pretty cutting edge for Disney’s Imagineers.
 The hybrid coaster would have had two different ride systems, a standard coaster track and a suspended track.
 The unique feature would have had the cars hooked up to a suspended track in order to fly through the caverns filled with lava from the volcano.